stuntrally/stuntrally/Contributing.md

 - Sharing an honest opinion, or idea on Forum.
 - Constructive discussion about features, etc.
 - Improving a translation to a language.
+- Spreading info about Stunt Rally on internet.

 Below is a list (in no order, just my favorite 2 first)